 WHAT WE FOUND

 This project developed a typology of presence inducing media (ie book, film, theater, virtual reality) along categories such as sensory realism, multi-modality, cross-modal consistency, interactivity and naturalness.
-Research results also proposed a hybrid model of presence in virtual worlds that combines two major theories – that presence arises from perceptual illusion, and that presence arises from deliberate cognitive pretense.
-A hybrid theory of virtual presence invokes the modularity of perceptual systems, and links imaginative, emotional and autonomic systems.
+Researchers proposed a hybrid model of presence in virtual worlds that combines two major theories – that presence arises from perceptual illusion, and that presence arises from deliberate cognitive pretense.
+This hybrid theory of virtual presence is built on the understanding that perceptual systems can be modular, and incorporates imaginative, emotional and autonomic systems.

 PEOPLE BEHIND THE PROJECT